fbernutz/die-himmelstraeumerin-blog/Content/posts/github-actions.md

 #### All jobs are visible

-When you add a new pull request for the migration, you'll see, that all jobs are directly displayed in the pull request.
+When you add a new pull request for the migration, you’ll see, that all jobs are directly displayed in the pull request.

 <img src="../../images/github-actions/checks.jpg" alt="Two screenshots, one where you can only see one check (from Travis CI) and one where you can see three checks which ran with GitHub Actions." />

 #### Speed

 When using Travis CI, the jobs had to be in queue for some time before they started, like 5 to 10 minutes.
-This seems to happen instantly with GitHub Actions, I didn't wait for 30 seconds to see that the jobs have already started.
+This seems to happen instantly with GitHub Actions, I didn’t wait for 30 seconds to see that the jobs have already started.
 So, instead of waiting ~12 minutes for all jobs to finish with Travis CI, I now wait ~4 minutes.
 This is such a huge difference!

 #### Marketplace

 There is a ton of community work available to use.
 You can browse through the [marketplace](https://github.com/marketplace?type=actions) and you can imagine to automate everything, you could ever think of.
-Maybe I'm exaggerating, but this was my first impression.
+Maybe I’m exaggerating, but this was my first impression.

 There is a repository called "[Awesome Actions](https://github.com/sdras/awesome-actions)" where some (obviously) awesome actions are collected.